iamjatinchauhan/resources-for-developers/README.md

 **[Front End Front](https://frontendfront.com/)**|A place where front-end developers can ask questions, share links, and show their work.
 **[Hey Designer](http://heydesigner.com/)**|Curated articles for designers and front-end developers.
 **[Designer News](https://www.designernews.co/)**|A community of people in design and tech, to discuss and share interesting things in the industry.
+**[Inside Design](https://www.invisionapp.com/inside-design/)**|Invision, one of the most prolific and wildly successful design company in the world – whose products/workflow are used by companies.
+**[MDN Web Docs](https://developer.mozilla.org/en-US/)**|MDN Web Docs, previously Mozilla Developer Network and formerly Mozilla Developer Center, is the official Mozilla website for development documentation of web standards and Mozilla projects.
+**[Mozilla Hacks](https://hacks.mozilla.org/)**|Learn the best of web development today, and discover what's ahead for the web of tomorrow with Mozilla.

 ## Planning, Testing, Optimization and Deployment
+Particulars|Info
+-|-
 **[W3C Validation - Markup Validation Service](https://validator.w3.org/)**|Check the markup (HTML, XHTML, …) of Web documents
 **[WAVE - Web Accessibility Tool](https://github.com/30-seconds/30-seconds-of-react)**|WAVE has been used to evaluate the accessibility of millions of web pages.
 **[Can I use](https://caniuse.com/)**|Browser support tables for modern web technologies: "Can I use" provides up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers.
+**[Periodic Table of Web Design Process](https://www.newdesigngroup.ca/website-design/web-design-process-infographic/)**|Great overview of the web design process: from project brief to launching the final version.
+**[Real favicon Generator](http://realfavicongenerator.net/)**|Just upload an image and this tool creates favicons for your website for all platforms.
+**[Usability checklist](https://stayintech.com/info/UX)**|Catch common usability problems of your website before you deploy it.
+Very useful.
+**[Google Mobile-Friendly Test](https://testmysite.thinkwithgoogle.com/)**|Test if your webpage has a mobile-friendly design, according to Google's ranking factors.
+**[Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/)**|Quick tool to test your webpage for performance on all devices.
+**[Nibbler](http://nibbler.silktide.com/en_US)**|Website testing tool for 10 key areas including accessibility, SEO, social media and technology.
+**[Sizzy](http://sizzy.co/)**|A tool for developing responsive websites crazy-fast.
+See your page on multiple devices at once.
+**[Website Speed Optimization Guide](https://kinsta.com/learn/page-speed/)**|In-depth website speed optimization guide that shows you how important it is to have a snappy website.
+**[Google Analytics](http://www.google.com/analytics)**|Get free insights about traffic, visitors and conversions.
+A must for every website.
+**[Woorank](https://www.woorank.com/)**|Get a review of your website to address issues and identify opportunities to get ahead of competition.